September 9, 2021 from 14h30-15h30 EDT

-Mr. Mike Donison summarizes the rules governing the calling and the conduct of a Canadian federal general election.
-Deputy Speaker MP Bruce Stanton gives perspective from his experience as a five time successful candidate and spoke frankly about how his faith in Christ impacts his attitude.
+Mr. Mike Donison summarized the rules governing the calling and the conduct of a Canadian federal general election.
+Deputy Speaker MP Bruce Stanton gave perspective from his experience as a five time successful candidate and spoke frankly about how his faith in Christ impacts his attitude.
 They addressed some of the major developments early in the election campaign, followed by Question and Answer.

 0:00 – Introductory comments and introduction of Mr. Mike Donison and Deputy Speaker MP Bruce Stanton

 3:01 – Overview of the Canadian electoral process